anyshake/homepage/docs/project_overview.md

 **AnyShake Explorer** captures seismic data using three high-sensitivity **velocity geophones** and **3-axis accelerometers**.
 These geophone sensors measure seismic waves in three directions (EHZ, EHE, EHN) and convert the motion of seismic waves into electrical signals, which are then transmitted to the companion software, **AnyShake Observer**, for real-time monitoring and analysis.

 **AnyShake Observer** is a cross-platform, web-based application that processes the seismic data and provides users with a real-time waveform display, historical data query capabilities, and a powerful earthquake detection engine.

+## Why Choose AnyShake?

+- **Affordability**: While proprietary systems often cost thousands of dollars, **AnyShake** delivers high-resolution, professional-grade seismic data at a fraction of the cost.
+- **Transparency and Customization**: With full access to hardware schematics, firmware, and software, **AnyShake** is entirely open-source, enabling modifications and extensions based on user needs.
+- **Real-Time Data and Analysis**: Unlike competitors, **AnyShake** provides real-time waveform display, data streaming, and earthquake detection services.
+- **Low-Frequency Compensation**: **AnyShake** successfully implements low-frequency compensation, extending the frequency limit to a 2-second period (0.5 Hz), offering unique monitoring capabilities not found in other open-source systems.
+- **Community-Driven**: As an open-source project, **AnyShake** benefits from a growing community that actively contributes to its improvement, ensuring new features and bug fixes are regularly integrated.

 ### Key Features of AnyShake Explorer: